 Twice cooked potatoes

 Irish potatoes are one of my favourite things to eat.
-I love the whole gamut of french fries, mashed potatoes, spanish omelette, shepherd’s pie, potato pancakes etc, boiled potatoes? not so much.
+I love the whole gamut of french fries, mashed potatoes, Spanish omelette, shepherd’s pie, potato pancakes etc, but plain boiled potatoes? not so much.
 In comes Twice cooked potatoes, for want of a better name.
-It is boiled then deep fried or boiled then grilled, if you don’t want too much oil.
+It is boiled then deep-fried or boiled then grilled if you don’t want too much oil.

 This is a basic recipe, herbs and spices can be added to the cooking water or sprinkled on the boiled potato before grilling.
 Just put into consideration the sauce you are serving it with when choosing the herbs and spices.

 350g Irish potatoes 2 cups water 1 teaspoon salt oil for deep frying

 Put in a pot, add water and salt, place over high heat to boil.

 Boil until a fork can just pass through.